Cooperative Maximum Likelihood Target Position Estimation for MIMO-ISAC Networks: Conclusion

 \section{Conclusion}

 This letter proposed a cooperative \ac{ML} framework for target position estimation in \ac{MIMO} \ac{OTFS}-based \ac{ISAC} networks with multiple cooperating monostatic \acp{BS}.
 Results demonstrated the significant advantages of inter-\ac{BS} cooperation: specifically, the cooperative approach achieved a position estimation error below $10\,$cm with three \acp{BS}, a sevenfold improvement over single \ac{BS} configurations.
 Furthermore, the proposed framework closely approached the theoretical \ac{PEB}, underscoring its efficiency.
-These findings highlight the potential of cooperative \ac{ISAC} for significantly enhancing localization accuracy over single \ac{BS} setups.

-\subsection{Maximum Likelihood Estimation}
+\section{Maximum Likelihood Estimation}

 Considering a given \ac{BS} and omitting its index $i$, after a few manipulations, \eqref{eq:log-likelihood} takes on the form

 Now, ignoring those constant positive terms that do not contribute to the estimation, the log-likelihood reduces to